isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/shn-dedicated-facilities-sdf.md

 permalink: /health/shn/sdf
 third_nav_title: Info on Stay Home Notice
 ---
 ### SHN-Dedicated Facilities (SDF)

-Travellers arriving from higher-risk countries/regions will be required to serve their Stay Home Notice (SHN) at an SHN Dedicated Facility (SDF).
-Due to the fast-changing demands for SDFs, travellers will be assigned to an available SDF <b>only upon arrival</b>.
+Travellers arriving from <a href="/shn-and-swab-summary#table">Category (IV) countries/regions</a> (and <a href="/shn-and-swab-summary#category3">Category (III) countries/regions</a> for travellers arriving before 26 Oct 2021, 2359h) are required by default to serve their Stay Home Notice (SHN) at an SHN Dedicated Facility (SDF).
+Due to the fast-changing demands for SDFs, <b>travellers will be assigned to an available SDF only upon arrival</b>.
+Travellers who wish to book an SDF suite at a specific hotel at higher cost, may click <a href="/health/shn/sdfupgrade">here</a> to find out more.

+The cost of a 10-day SDF stay is typically S$1,450 per person per room.
+A further breakdown is provided in the table below.
+The exact costs for the SDF stay will be made known to travellers during the entry approval application process for pass holders, or during check-in at the SDF for Singapore Citizens and Permanent Residents.
+Travellers who fail to pay for the SDF cost may be charged interest for late payments.
+Please refer to the <a href="/health/faq#shnsdf">FAQs</a> for more information.

 If you have specific needs for your SDF stay (e.g. medical requirements), you may wish to refer to [this page](https://go.gov.sg/shnhotelneeds) for details.
 Alternatively, you may contact the SafeTravel Enquiries helpline at 6812 5555 for assistance.
 You are strongly advised to submit your enquiry or request two weeks in advance of your arrival as border measures may be adjusted due to the fluidity of the Covid-19 situation.^ If you are already serving SHN at an SDF, you may wish to contact the SDF's front desk for assistance.
 <p style="margin-top: -5px;"><sup>^</sup><i> As  there is a very high volume of SDF-related requests, please write in early and we seek your understanding and patience that it may take up to five working days to receive a response.</i></p>